isselab/agentic-dataset-template/README.md

 The subject is version `v000`.
 Each step transitions from one logical version to the next and is executed on the working state produced by the preceding step.
-Supported feature operations are `add`, `modify`, `remove`, `merge`, `split`, `rename`, `relocate`, and `interact`.

 Ground truth contains the expected feature model, folder mappings, file mappings, fragment annotations, and interactions after a step.
-Preserve native Agent-HAnS/FAXE-compatible artifacts and declare their formats in the ground-truth manifest.
-How generated results are inspected is intentionally outside the scope of this template.

 ## Authoring workflow